derek-knox/Coding-For-Designers/book/JavaScript/Operators.md

 makeBackgroundBlack();
 ```

 There are three uses of the dot in the familiar snippet above.
 In each subsequent use an object's keyword is accessed.
+This is exactly what the dot is for, accessing nested keyword values.

+If you recall, a JavaScript program is just a tree of functions.
+Since a function is a certain type of `Object` (namely the `Function` Object) a JavaScript program is also a tree of objects.

 ### Assignment Operator